Edmonton-Public-Library/LearningPass/README.md

 It is also helpful to have a test partner configuration to sandbox settings.

 ## Customer settings
 A dictionary of settings used by Learning Pass to correctly configure customer data for loading in the ILS.
-There are controls for things like valid password limitations, resonable default values for missing data, and other features explored in the sections below.
+There are controls for things like valid password limitations, reasonable default values for missing data, and other features explored in the sections below.
 ```json
 "customerSettings" : {
   "library" : "EPL",